 - 1. Following successful completion of all four (4) FSS courses, a Flower Show Schedule must be written.
-Each student will receive her/his own NGC issued directive for the schedule's requirements from the State Flower Show Schools chairman/Local FSS Chairman with the return of the graded examination papers. - 2.
-The schedule must be the sole work of the student. - 3.
-The student has six (6) months to complete the schedule and submit to the appropriate NGC Schedule Accrediting Chairman for that region. - 4.
-Schedules must receive a minimum score of 70 to be considered completed.
+Each student will receive her/his own NGC issued directive for the schedule's requirements from the State Flower Show Schools Chairman once the course is accredited. - 2.
+The schedule must be the original, sole work of the student. - 3.
+The student has six (6) months to complete the schedule and submit to the appropriate NGC Schedule Chairman for that region.
+Failure to return the schedule within the 6-month period will result in the student forfeiting student judging status. - 4.
+Schedules must receive a minimum score of 70 to pass. - 5.
+The student has only three (3) attempts to pass the written schedule assignment. - 6.
+Any request for extensions must be approved by the Schedule Committee Chairman.